A list of things I think it’s important to know how to make or do

 Camera-, computer-, gadget protecting bags.

 Things for around the house, usually improvised.
-Like cloth napkins (just hem the edges of a fabric rectangle!), remote control holders, patchwork blankets, and pot-holders/oven mitts.
+Like cloth napkins (just hem the edges of a fabric rectangle!), remote control holders, patchwork blankets, coasters, and pot-holders/oven mitts.

 Food